 For most patients, the cause of NHL is unknown.
 But lymphomas may develop in people with weakened immune systems, including persons who have had an organ transplant or persons with HIV infection.

 NHL most often affects adults.
-Men get NHL more often than women.
-Children can get some forms of lymphoma.
+Men develop NHL more often than women.
+Children can also develop some forms of NHL.

 There are many types of NHL.
-Specific types are grouped according to how fast the cancer spreads.
+One classification (grouping) is by how fast the cancer spreads.
 The cancer may be low grade (slow growing), intermediate grade, or high grade (fast growing).